TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryBuilder/Index.rst

   any number of arguments.
 If for instance :php:`->where()` receives four arguments, they are handled as single expressions, all of them combined with `AND`.

+* :ref:`createNamedParameter <database-query-builder-create-named-parameter>`
+  is used to create a placeholder for a prepared statement field value.
+  **Always** use that when dealing with user input in expressions to make the statement SQL injection safe.

 * :php:`->where()` should be called only once per query and it resets any previously set :php:`->where()`, :php:`->andWhere()` and :php:`->orWhere()` expression.
 Having a :php:`->where()` call after a previous :php:`->where()`, :php:`->andWhere()` or :php:`->orWhere()` typically indicates a bug or a rather weird code flow.
 Doing so is discouraged.